 Here were my criteria:

-- Soft and tender on the inside, with some crispy, golden edges.
+- Soft, tender, and chewy on the inside, with some crispy, golden edges.

 - Plenty of oats, chocolate chips, and candies (classic for Monster Cookies!)